 We humans like comfort.
 We believe that making ourselves comfortable is a good way to take care of ourselves and make ourselves feel content.
 But is this desire truly helpful or is it simply a way to keep ourselves stuck exactly where we are?

 Most of us place a certain value on being comfortable.
-And sometimes, something that is comfortable is very pleasurable (like putting on a favourite cozy sweater or connecting with an old friend).
+And sometimes, something that is comfortable is very pleasurable (like putting on a favorite cozy sweater or connecting with an old friend).
 But often, it’s simply familiar (like the way your family celebrates holidays).

 By the same token, something that is uncomfortable at first, because it’s unfamiliar, may end up being very rewarding.
 But if we are unwilling to be uncomfortable, we’ll never find out.